DataDog/documentation/content/en/continuous_integration/guides/pull_request_comments.md

 1. Install the [GitHub integration][1]:
    1. Navigate to the **Configuration** tab on the [GitHub integration tile][2] and click **+ Create GitHub App**.
    2. Give the application read and write permissions for pull requests.
 2. Enable test summaries for one or more test services.
-It can be done from the Test Service Settings page or from the commit/branch page.
+It can be done from the [Test Service Settings page][3] or from the commit/branch page.

 ### Test service settings page